Genetics or the Way you Raise Your Dog? Which Matters Most?

 What part does Training play?

-But of course, it’s also there to teach your grumpy German Shepherd to have good manners when new people arrive and your over friendly Golden Retriever not to jump up on everyone.
+But of course, training is also important to teach your grumpy German Shepherd to have good manners when new people arrive and your over friendly Golden Retriever not to jump up on everyone.
 Training is also going to help your hunting puppy not become gun-shy and your water dog to love water.
 And all the myriad of other things.

 What if my dog fails at their job their breed excels at?